apigee-labs/rapier/README.md

 You specify an API with Rapier by specifying, in a YAML file, the entities and relationships of the data model that underlies the API.
 The details of the API's
 HTTP messages are deduced from this specification using the standard patterns described in the HTTP specifications, plus a few conventions that we have added.
 With Rapier, your API is fully specified by the Entities and Relationships of your data model, plus some paths that traverse the relationships that specify queries over the model.
-Rapier eliminates the need to repetitively document individual URLs and GEmethods that vary only in the entity they return or the query they express.
+Rapier eliminates the need to repetitively document individual URLs and methods that vary only in the entity they return or the query they express.
 This is how Rapier achieves its goals for productivity and quality.

 Rapier takes a data-oriented approach to API design, which fits the model of REST and the world-wide-web.
 If your mental model of